 Factors that should be considered when deciding between an evaporative or split system air conditioner is the size of your home, the cooling capacity of the unit, climate, installation, running and maintenance costs.

-Evap air conditioning suits a specific use case and should not be directly compared to refrigeration air conditioning units in all situations
+Evap air conditioning suits a specific use case and should not be directly compared to refrigeration air conditioning units in all situations.

 Humidity is the biggest factor when deciding whether evaporative air conditioning is suitable for you.
-If you live in a high humidity area then evaporative air conditioning isn't an option.
+If you live in a high humidity area then evaporative air conditioning isn’t an options.
 Evaporative air conditioning works by running water over filters and using a fan to draw air through the filters into the house evaporating the water and cooling the air.
 This process does not work well in areas with high humidity.

-This map from the Bureau of Meteorology shows the climate and humidity across the Australian continent.
+This map from the Bureau of Meteorology shows the climate and humidity across the Australia continent.
 If you live in any of the high humidity zones like Brisbane or Darwin then evaporative cooling will not be an option.

 Evaporative cooling is most appropriate in the southern parts of Australia such as Melbourne, Adelaide and Perth and the dry inland areas like Canberra, Mildura or Alice Springs.

 The cost of running the air conditioning unit is a major consideration for most buyers when selecting a unit.

 A quick example of the cost comparison between the two types of units: